Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 More details in the [documentation](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process#sign-in-to-azure).

-Note : we recommend deploying the functions using VS Code as it has been successfully tested.
-Deploying them using the ARM template [azuredeploy2.json](../azuredeploy2.json) and continuous integration from GitHub seems problematic for now (functions are not visible in the deployment).

-### Add your settings to the deployment

-Go the Azure portal, select your Azure functions deployment, go to the 'Configuration' tab, select 'Advanced Edit' and add the following entries with your values.
+Then go the Azure portal, select your Azure functions deployment, go to the 'Configuration' tab, select 'Advanced Edit' and add the following entries with your values.

 ```json
   {